-HOPF 4 Youth Center
+HOPE 4 Youth Center

-The HOPE 4 Youth Center in Anoka is a safe, non-judgmental place for youth to get their needs met.
-Youth have the opportunity to receive a hot meal, clothing, hygiene and food items, use a shower, or laundry facilities.
-Our Case Managers connect youth to stable housing, health and wellness programs, education and employment opportunities, and more.
+The HOPE 4 Youth Center in Anoka is a safe, non-judgmental place for all youth who are in need.
+Youth can visit for a hot meal, clothing, hygiene, food items, shower, laundry facilities, etc. Our Youth Coordinators connect youth to stable housing, health and wellness programs, education and employment opportunities, and more.
+In addition, we offer on-site professional services through community partners.